 King James is the king of cash and the colossus of coin.
 He’s more than a basketball player.
 He’s a business man, father and husband.
 He’s used his money, power and influence to do right.

 According to Forbes, LeBron James’ net worth is an estimated $450 million.
-He checked in at No. 8 on the website’s list of the world’s highest-paid athletes in 2019, earning a cool $89 million in the final year of the decade.
+Celebrity Net Worth estimates that number to be a bit higher at $480 million.
+He checked in at No. 5 on the Forbes‘ list of the world’s highest-paid athletes in 2020, earning a cool $88.2 million.
+Amazon CEO Jeff Bezos better watch out.

 Michael Jordan is still the highest-paid basketball player of all time, and only Kobe Bryant and Shaquille O’Neal top the new Lakers star in career earnings.
 But make no mistake, the King is climbing up the cash ladder and could end up the richest athlete ever one day.